Free volunteer hours log templates

 Demonstrate Accountability

-Some community partners (such as universities, high schools, and businesses) may require their volunteers’ hours to be logged in an official capacity on behalf of the host organization.
+Some community partners (such as universities, high schools, and businesses) may require their volunteers' hours to be logged officially on behalf of the host organization.
 For example, your corporate partners may need proof of volunteer hours to support their employee volunteer time-off benefit.
 A volunteer hour log authorized by the organization or supervisor is a standard tool shared between community partnerships like these.

 Improve Volunteer Program Return on Investment